tytydraco/yessleep/out/Kingman_PD_wont_take_the_report_If_you_stayed_at_the_Motel_6_off_I93_last_night_check_your_skin.md

-Toilet doors in the lobby have been kicked in again.
+The bathroom doors in the lobby were kicked in again.
 Probably just the kids from the trailer park behind the diner, but I was already in a foul mood when I started my rounds.

-I have worked the night shift at this Motel 6 for three years.
-Usually my biggest headache is cleaning up after a tweaker or arguing with some guy about a pet deposit.
-But last night I am pretty sure I watched a man get deleted.
+I’ve worked the night shift at this Motel 6 for three years.
+Usually, my biggest headache is cleaning up after a tweaker or arguing over a pet deposit.
+But last night, I’m pretty sure I watched a man get deleted.

 It started with Room 114.

 The guy checked in around 4 PM.
-He looked like a surveyor.
-Boots caked in Mojave dust.
-Sunburned neck.
-Hands shaking so badly he could barely hold his ID.
-He did not even ask for a key card.
-Just asked if the lobby PC still worked.
+He looked like a surveyor boots caked in Mojave dust, sunburned neck, hands shaking so badly he could barely hold his ID.
+He didn't even ask for a key card; he just asked if the lobby PC was still connected to the local exchange.

 I told him it was ancient and barely online.
-He nodded like he expected that and sat down anyway.
-He stayed there for hours.
-Did not eat or drink.
-Just hammering the keyboard like he was racing something.
+He just nodded and sat down anyway.
+He stayed there for six hours.
+He didn’t eat or drink.
+He just hammered at the keyboard like he was racing a timer.

-I would not have noticed him leave if it was not for the woman.

-She came into the lobby a little after 2 AM.
-Red dress, heels, hair done.
-Nice, The kind of person who does not end up at a budget motel in Kingman by accident.
-Thought a Pro for a second, but no way.

-I stood up to greet her, but she did not even glance at the desk.
-Walked straight past me toward the hallway.
+The auditor arrived at 2 AM.
+She didn’t wear a dress or heels; she wore a charcoal pantsuit and carried a tablet.
+She looked like a corporate inspector from the home office.
+She didn't glance at the desk, she just walked straight past me toward the 100-block.

-I called out that she needed to register.
-She vanished around the corner of the vending machines.
+I called out that she needed to register, but she didn't turn around.
+She just tapped her stylus against the tablet click, click, click and vanished around the corner.

-When I went to follow her, the lobby was dead silent.
-The surveyor was gone.
-His truck was still in the lot.
-I went over to the PC to log him out and saw a Reddit thread he had left open.
-It was about a ghost station and a passenger list.
-I thought it was fiction until I saw the view count.
+When I followed her, the hallway was silent.
+The surveyor was gone, but his truck was still in the lot.
+I went to the lobby PC to log him out and saw the Reddit thread he’d left open.
+It was a post about a "loud lamp" and a passenger list.
+I thought it was a joke until I saw the view count.

 Seventy thousand.
 Not an estimate.
 Seventy thousand flat.

 I went to Room 114.
-The door was propped open with a Bible from the nightstand.
-I thought maybe she was in there.
-The room was off.
-It smelled like iron and flowers.
-Like a funeral home in the middle of a car crash.
+The door was propped open with a heavy brass plate wedged in the frame.
+The room didn’t smell like a motel; it smelled like a server room that had lost its cooling hot copper and burnt plastic.

-The bed had not been slept in.
-But right in the middle of the duvet was a pile of white chips.
+The bed hadn't been slept in.
+In the center of the duvet was a pile of white, curved shards.
 I picked one up.
-It was not ceramic.
-It was warm.
-Felt like a thick fingernail, the curve of a human rib.
-No blood, no mess.
-Just bone dry shards left on the polyester spread.
+It wasn't ceramic.
+It was warm and felt like a thick fingernail, or the curve of a human rib.
+It was bone-dry.
+No blood.
+Just a man reduced to calcium and lime.

-I tried to call my manager, Dave, but the phone lines were dead.
-When I finally found him in the back office, he would not even look at me.
-He was staring at the security monitors.
-The screens were just static.
-He kept saying, “The numbers have to balance, Pete.
-Do not look at the list.”
+I tried to call the manager, Dave, but the lines were dead.
+When I found him in the back office, he was staring at the security monitors.
+The screens weren't showing the lot.
+They were showing a scrolling list of names and technical data.

+“The numbers have to balance, Pete,” he whispered.
+He didn't look at me.
+“Don’t look at the list.
+If you see your name, the count is finished.”

+I went to the bathroom to splash water on my face.
+My reflection was wrong.
+Every time I blinked, I heard it a faint, mechanical shutter sound inside my skull.
+Click.

-I splashed water on my face and looked in the mirror.
-My eyes looked wrong.
-Every blink made a clicking sound, like a camera.
-The routers were making a noise on the dashboard.
-Not just traffic.
-Seventy thousand pings coming back into this building like a circuit.
+The routers on the wall were screaming.
+Not just traffic, but seventy thousand pings per second hitting this building like a circuit.

 My teeth were vibrating so hard I thought they would crack.
-The floor shook.
-There were no tracks, but I could hear the whistle.
-The smell of flowers was everywhere.
-I could not breathe.
-It was like petals in my lungs.

-Tap your wrist.
-Do it now.
-If it sounds like stone or if you hear a camera click when you blink, you are on the list.

-The counter hit seventy thousand and one.
-There was a man in the hall.
-He wore our uniform, but his skin was white like the plate in the room.
-He carried a tray.
-A card hung from his neck.
-The name tag said seventy thousand and one.

-He is coming to the desk.
-I cannot lock the door.
-He is coming to check me out.
+I could hear a low whistle, like a train, but there are no tracks for twenty miles.
+I checked the lobby PC one last time.
+The view count hit 70,001.

+There is a man at the front desk now.
+He’s wearing my uniform, but his skin has the same matte-white texture as the bone shards in Room 114.

+He isn't moving.

+He’s just holding a tray with a single brass plate on it.

+He is waiting for me to check him in.

+But I think he’s actually here to check me out